-No. Component Description 1 Reset This switch must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
+No. Component Description 1 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
-2 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: ◆ Orange: 10 Mbps ◆ Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
-3 Power LED Lights blue to indicate the unit is turned on.
+Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
+To reset the login information, refer to Reset All Information on page 423.

-No. Component Description 4 LAN Port The cable that connects the unit to the LAN plugs in here.
-5 RS-232 Port This RS-232 serial port is for connecting to the computer for serial control.
+No. Component Description 2 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: Orange: 10 Mbps Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
+3 power LED Lights blue to indicate the unit is turned on.
+4 LAN port The cable that connects the unit to the LAN plugs in here.
+5 RS-232 port This RS-232 serial port is for connecting to the computer for serial control.
 Note: When a LAN connection is detected serial commands bypass the KE8900ST and are sent across the network to the receiver.
 When no LAN connection is detected serial commands are automatically directed to the KE8900ST for local configuration and control.
-6 USB Type-B Port The USB port that links the Transmitter to the computer.
+6 USB Type-B port The USB port that links the Transmitter to the computer.
 7 DisplayPort Input The cable from the local DisplayPort monitor plugs in here.
-8 3-Pole Terminal Block Insert DC + and - wires (DC 12 to 48V) to the terminal block for power input.
-9 Power Jack The cable from the DC Power adapter connects here.
-10 Grounding Terminal The wire used to ground the unit connects here.
+8 3-pole terminal block Insert DC + and - wires (DC 12 to 48V) to the terminal block for power input.
+9 power jack The cable from the DC power adapter connects here.
+10 grounding terminal The wire used to ground the unit connects here.